a builder's codex

 01 Scope the landscape.
 Anchor on a business question, not a competitor list.

 Before you gather anything, define what decision this analysis needs to inform.
-CI without a business question is data collection.
+Competitive intelligence (CI) without a business question is data collection.
 It is not intelligence.

 Then tier your competitors by revenue impact, not by marketing noise.
 Pull three months of CRM data on competitive mentions in won and lost deals.
 Ask sales which five competitors come up most.
 Ask prospects during interviews who else they evaluated.
 Cross-reference.